Stability Factors In A Tread Separation Case

 All during this period when the tread is pulling away from the vehicle it can slap against and interact with many parts in the undercarriage of the vehicle, creating additional erratic forces.

-At Jay Halpern and Associates, we were recently retained in a case where the tread slab, at the conclusion of the accident, was found wound around the rear axle on the underside of the vehicle.
+At Halpern, Santos & Pinkert, P.A., our injury accident attorneys were recently retained in a case where the tread slab, at the conclusion of the accident, was found wound around the rear axle on the underside of the vehicle.
 These dynamic influences on the vehicle caused by the tread detachment event explain why tread separations are commonly followed by a catastrophic rollover event.